joka-de/slass/README.md

 ##### Mods
 There are two objects you have to define in the server.json file

-  1. "modrepo" : {}</br>must be defined in .global.slass</br>It is your mod repository from which you can choose mods for the individual server
+  1. "modrepo" : {}</br>must be defined in .global.slass</br>It is your mod repository from which you can choose mods for the individual server.
+Mods included here are kept up to date by slass.
-  2. "modtoload" : []</br>must/can defined in .global.slass or/and .server{i}.slass</br>If you define *modtolaod* in the .global.slass all mods in the array wil be loaded on all server</br>If define *modtoload* in .global.slass and .server{i}.slass, both mod sets will be merged
+  2. "modtoload" : []</br>must/can be defined in .global.slass or/and .server{i}.slass</br>If you define *modtolaod* in the .global.slass all mods in the array wil be loaded on all server instances</br>If *modtoload* is defined in .global.slass and .server{i}.slass, both mod sets will be merged.

 ##### Structure
 "modrepo" : {}